Cheer mom used deepfake nudes and threats to harass daughter’s teammates, police say

 Citron, who wrote the 2014 book “Hate Crimes in Cyberspace” and has testified before Congress about the threats posed by deepfakes, said the barrier to entry for creating the malicious videos continues to drop as phone-based apps and YouTube tutorials make them easier to use.
 “It’s gotten very user-friendly.”

 Prosecutors said Spone used some of the very tools Citron described to create the “deepfake” videos.
-She allegedly scraped photos from the victims’ social media profiles and doctored the images to show them nude, drinking alcohol or vaping before sending them to the cheer team coach.
+She allegedly scraped photos from the victims’ social media profiles and doctored the images to suggest nudity, drinking alcohol or vaping before sending them to the cheer team coach.
 Spone allegedly began to harass her first target in July, creating a nude video of the girl and sending her messages urging her to kill herself.

 In August, the parents of two other girls on the team told Hilltown Township police investigators their daughters were being targeted with similar harassment.